Mike Denbrock Season 2023

 In 2020, Denbrock had five offensive players collect All-AAC honors.
 The team ranked 19th in total offense, 18th in team passing efficiency and 15th in scoring offense.

-Before coming to UC, Denbrock worked under Kelly at Notre Dame from 2010-16 in a variety of roles.
+Before going to Cincinnati, Denbrock worked under Kelly at Notre Dame from 2010-16 in a variety of roles.
 He coached tight ends (2010-11), outside receivers and was the passing game coordinator (2012-13), served as offensive coordinator and wide receivers coach (2014) and was the associate head coach and wide receivers coach (2015-16).
 During his second stint with the Fighting Irish, Denbrock coached in six bowl games, including the 2012 BCS National Championship.

 Known as a dynamic recruiter, Denbrock is a strong offensive mind who had success as the Irish’s primary play caller for two seasons.
 The offense averaged 443 yards per game and close to seven yards per play over a 25-game span.